Kitrinx/MiSTer_NN/README.md

 *   "Advanced" scaler options (Hq2x, CRT) may have visual artifacts
 *   There may be other unintended visual issues.
 If this is the case, use the official core for your setup.

+## Notes ##
+I consider this a stop-gap solution to satisfy more demanding users as the scaling matures in the main project.
+These should be considered unstable test builds for enthusiasts, and in time I hope an equivilent or better solution for a clear HDMI scaler becomes available without special builds.